 A visit with your to-dos early in the day, every day, is the best way to set your priorities and stay on top of what matters most to you.
 So grab a coffee and spend a few minutes in Today – this won’t take long.

-First, Things shows you what’s new for the day.
-Decide what you want to do today and postpone the rest for later.
+In Today, you’ll see what’s new for the day.
+Decide what you want to do and postpone the rest for later.
 Visualize what you’ll get done and in what order, then arrange your to-dos accordingly.

 When you take a bit of time to organize your Today list, it’ll no longer seem like each day is merely something that happens to you.
 Interruptions won’t be so disruptive.
 You’ll be in control.
 It’s a good feeling.

-The faster you can get new to-dos into your Inbox, the faster you can get back to work.
-For example, you can speak a new to-do to Siri.
-Or on your Mac, you can create a new to-do while you’re working in another app via Quick Entry.
+The faster you can get new to-dos into your Inbox, the faster you can get back to work – so master some time-saving tricks.
+On your Mac, you can create a new to-do while you’re working in another app by pressing Ctrl + Space.
+On your Mac, iPad, and iPhone, you can also speak a new to-do to Siri by turning on the feature in Things’ Settings.

 As you start to organize your life with Things, you’ll be surprised how far you can get with these basic tips.
 And no matter how busy your day-to-day routine becomes, Things has you covered.

 Thanks for reading!